How is ShelterBox responding?

 We are working on three projects – two in Ukraine and one supporting those fleeing the county.

 - We are providing thousands of mattresses to collective centres in Lviv, Ukraine.
 Working with People in Need, we began distributions in March and the delivery of mattresses is continuing throughout April and into May.
 Collective centres are places where people are seeking shelter and safety.
 The mattresses will help people sleep at night and get much needed rest during the day.
+Over 6,000 mattresses have already been distributed to families.

 - Distributions of thousands of shelter kits and other essential items to help people in Ukraine survive in damaged buildings are continuing, with the help of our partner Relief Aid.
 The kits contain tarpaulins, tools and rope, thermal blankets, solar lights, buckets and water carriers as well as hygiene items like soap, washing powder and toothpaste.